rmahdavi/Non_Profit_Outliers/README.md

-###Non-Profit Abnonamility Test
+###Abnormality in Non-Profit Financial Data
 ####Introduction
 Lets assume your a person that wants to donate his entire life savings to charity.
 Good for you!

 Now the issue is where to donate that money.

-There are countless organizations that claim and do perform sociatal bennefits but where can you put your life savings to help society the most?
+There are countless organizations that claim and do perform societal benefits but where can you put your money to help society the most?

 Well currently with the data that is collected by non-profit organizations we are not at a place to determine where your dollar may be best utilized.
 But we may be in a position to determine a group of non-profit organization that you shouldn't donate to.